HatchlingByHeart/PastLink/README.md

 5. Using the Lua Console, load the PastLink.lua script and run it.
 The console output will indicate if the script is working or if it isn't working and why.

-6. If everything is working correctly, users can visit http://mywebserver.com/pastlink (mywebserver.com being the IP address or domain name for your web server) to manipulate your ALTTP Randomizer run!
+6. If everything is working correctly, users can visit http://mywebserver.com/pastlink (mywebserver.com being the IP address or domain name for your web server) to manipulate your ALTTP Randomizer run!~~

+Installation instructions seems pointless when PastLink is not ready for use yet, but I'm keeping it here for later use.